Linux permissions: SUID, SGID, and sticky bit

 To set special permissions on a file or a directory, you can utilize either of the two methods outlined for standard permissions above: Symbolic or numerical.

-Let's assume that we want to set SGID on the directory community_content
+Let's assume that we want to set SGID on the directory community_content.

-Using the numerical method, we need to pass a fourth, preceding digit in our chmod
+[tcarrigan@server article_submissions]$ chmod g+s community_content/Using the numerical method, we need to pass a fourth, preceding digit in our chmod command.
+The digit is calculated similarly to the standard permission digits:

 - Start at 0